sanalzio/binx/README.md

 # binx
-Binx file to xml compiler.
+Binx file to xml/html compiler.

 Binx is not a programing language.
 It's just a simple document formating style.